top of page

 To apply for a Lifetime Membership ($25) Click Here.

-Human Resources - Creating the Team
+More About Creating the Team

-As we grow we will be adding people in executive roles, and to assist with marketing, accounts receivables and to ensure the accuracy and presentation of data.
-Our prelimary budget, based on 3,000 advertising members, allows for and initial team to effectively operate the cooperative & ensure its success.
+As the cooperative grows team members will be added in executive roles, to assist with marketing, accounts receivables and to ensure the accuracy and presentation of data.

 More About Cooperatives